lukas-vlcek/mapping-normalization-example/README.md

 This repository is to discuss and demonstrate Elasticsearch mapping and analysis based approach to normalization of document fields.
 Namely the log level field.

-_Strictly speaking some of the low level details can have performance impact thus this it is worth mentioning that this demonstration was designed for **Elasticsearch 2.4.x** assuming certain conditions are met, read below for more details._

 ## Introduction

 When collecting and indexing logs from distributed system into central search engine (like Elasticsearch)